 6.6.1.9 NR SA FR1 event triggered reporting with MUSIM gap configured

-Editor’s Note: This test case is incomplete in following aspects:

-TT analysis is still missing.

 6.6.1.9.1 Test purpose

 The purpose of this test is to verify that the UE makes correct reporting of an event on an intra-frequency layer based on measurement performed without measurement gaps when the UE is also configured with MUSIM gaps.
 This test will partly verify the intra-frequency cell search requirements in TS 38.133 [6] clauses 9.2.5.1 and 9.2.5.2.